nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 ### Editing the data file

-iScam data are saved as a JSON file `[JAR file location]/data/iScam.json`.
-Advanced users are welcome to update data directly by editing that data file.
+All data is saved as a JSON file in the `data` folder: `[JAR file location]/data`

+Files are saved as client and meeting data, which are in the `clientbook.json` and `meetingbook.json` files respectively.

 <div markdown="span" class="alert alert-warning">:exclamation: **Caution:**
 If your changes to the data file makes its format invalid, iScam will discard all data and start with an empty data file at the next run.